Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 ✔️ Downtown Cancun

-Downtown Cancun is filled with delicious restaurants- you can find everything from small taco stands to restaurants serving regional specialties.
+Downtown Cancun is full of delicious restaurants – you can find everything from small taco stands to restaurants serving regional specialties.

 Downtown Cancun has several markets to visit where you can find Mexican handicrafts and souvenirs at great prices.

-If you travel on a crowded bus, pay close attention to your bag to prevent pickpockets from stealing your phone or wallet.
+If you travel on a crowded bus, keep a close eye on your bag to prevent pickpockets from stealing your phone or wallet.

 Like anywhere, it is a good idea to avoid walking alone late at night in downtown Cancun and always pay attention to your surroundings.